 Requirements for a Baccalaureate Degree

-To graduate, a student must meet University requirements; college, school, or campus requirements; and department or program requirements.
+To graduate, you must meet University requirements; school, or campus requirements; and department or program requirements.
 This section contains only University requirements.
-The graduation requirements for particular programs at the UW Bothell campus are explained in the catalog sections devoted to the academic programs.
+The graduation requirements for particular programs at the UW Bothell campus are explained in the general catalog sections devoted to the academic programs.

 Scholastic Standards Required

-To be eligible for the baccalaureate degree, a student must earn a cumulative grade-point average of at least 2.00 for all work done in residence at the University.
-The graduation grade-point average is computed when the student has completed all work for the degree and includes only credits earned while in residence at the University.
+To be eligible for the baccalaureate degree, you must earn a cumulative grade-point average of at least 2.00 for all work done in residence at the University.
+The graduation grade-point average is computed when you have completed all work for the degree and includes only credits earned while in residence at the University.

-To be eligible for graduation from the University, with the baccalaureate degree, a student must offer a minimum of 180 academic credits and satisfy all other specific requirements.
+To be eligible for graduation from the University, with the baccalaureate degree, you must offer a minimum of 180 academic credits and satisfy all other specific requirements.
 The University of Washington Bothell has established minimum general education requirements for baccalaureate degrees.
 These minimum requirements are:

 Each University of Washington Bothell program has established requirements that meet or exceed these minimum requirements.